MBA Admissions Guide

-Next, you want to connect the story, anecdote, quote, or question to your decision to pursue the chosen MBA program.
+Next, you want to connect the story, anecdote, quote, or question your decision to pursue the chosen MBA program.
 Talk about how exactly the school’s offerings and resources match your individual requirements and interests.
 Don’t try to flatter the committee; be truthful about how the program ties your career path up until now to the one you aspire to in the future.
-If you want, you can mention the classes in the MBA program that can help you achieve your goals.
+If you want, you can mention the MBA program classes that can help you achieve your goals.

 What goals do you hope to accomplish with an MBA degree?

-You’ll obviously need to discuss your short and long terms goals from the degree, and how they’re connected.
+You’ll obviously need to discuss your short and long-term goals from the degree and how they’re connected.
 Be realistic about your goals and define them clearly.
 Don’t just say you want to work in investment banking or become a management consultant.
-State the functions and areas that interest you most, and what aspects of a particular role or job appeal to you.
+State the functions and areas that interest you most and what aspects of a particular role or job appeal to you.
 Note: avoid using buzzwords and industry jargon to make your essay sound impressive.
 Make simple yet assertive statements that suggest your intentions and passion clearly.

 Your work experience

 Start by writing as much as you can, addressing every question or a set of themes and topics with the appropriate response, and then edit.
 You will end up writing 3-4 drafts before you have the final one.
-Allocate time to writing, rewriting and editing.
-Read your essay out loud, proofread carefully twice at least, and have it critiqued by someone who will be honest with his/her feedback
+Allocate time to writing, rewriting, and editing.
+Read your essay aloud, proofread carefully twice at least, and have it critiqued by someone who will be honest with his/her feedback.

 There is no magic formula to cranking out a fabulous essay.
-If you can communicate your strengths, express your career goals and show how well you fit into the program and the school culture, with integrity and sincerity, you will strike a chord with the panel.
+If you can communicate your strengths, express your career goals, and show how well you fit into the program and the school culture, you will strike a chord with the panel with integrity and sincerity.
 For inspiration, you can consider purchasing this book on successful Harvard Business School application essays.